justin13601/ACES/README.md

 Support for static data depends on your data standard and those variables are expressed.
 For instance, in MEDS, it is feasible to express static data as a predicate, and thus criteria can be set normally.
 However, this is not yet incorporated for ESGPT.
 If a predicates dataframe is directly used, you may create a predicate column that specifies your static variable.

+### Complementary Tools

+% Using ACES in Concert with Other tools

+ACES is a component of the MEDS ecosystem; to learn more about other tools with which you can use ACES, please see the following:
+\\begin\{itemize}
+\\item To extract data in the MEDS format, LINK
+\\item To produce automated tabular (XGBoost) baseline methods over ACES defined task dataframes for MEDS datasets, see LINK
+\\item ...
+\\end\{itemize}

 ### Alternative Tools

 TODO